debashis-dey-78/Agro_Samadhan/README.md

 1. First Install and setup Anaconda latest version

+2. Open conda command line and change the directory to the folder where you have downloaded the repository files

-2. Then create a virtual environment such as "project" in the conda commandline prompt using the command
+3. Then create a virtual environment such as "project" in the conda commandline prompt using the command

  **"conda create --name project"**

  **"conda activate project"**

-3. Then install necessary python libraries to run the model successfully
+4. Then install necessary python libraries to run the model successfully

  **" pip install streamlit"**